 A few sentences in a row with the same structure (I came; I saw; I conquered)

-can build a rhythm which will heighten the effectiveness of a series of
+can build a rhythm which will heighten the effectiveness of a series of ideas,

-for the reader to follow your thinking.
+to follow your thinking.

 active versus the passive voice, and past, present and future tense.
 Each

 discipline has its own characteristic "voice" in writing.
 The best way to

 develop an ear for the voice of your discipline is to read the writing of

 professionals, such as in the journals or books prominent in the field.
 Voice

 manifests itself in the word choice, the sentence structure, the use of pronouns,

 the type of vocabulary and several other less well-defined variables.
 It is sort

 of like speaking with an accent; once you develop an ear for the voice of a